AVAILABLE NOW

 “Buy amazon Apple Books google BN kobo books2read

 Burned out in grad school, Olivia Boyd jumps at the chance to spend a semester studying abroad in Edinburgh.
-There she discovers a city alive with music, history, and attractions—not to mention a brooding barkeep who ignites her interest.
+There she discovers a city alive with music, history, and charm—not to mention a brooding barkeep who ignites her interest.

 PRAISE FOR THE RED ROSE